ndizazzo/biome/README.md

 Then, create a Biome by defining a `struct` that conforms to the `Biome` protocol.
 Add as many fields as you like to your object, and implement the `keyCount` property to return the number of properties on the object.

-Once you have `Biome` object, use `BiomeManager.register(...)` to register them.
+Once you have `Biome` objects, use `BiomeManager.register(...)` to register them.
 This does a couple things:
 1. Adds it to a managed group of similarly-typed Biomes.
 One uniquely identified Biome is allowed per group.
 1. Sets it as the `current` Biome of the `BiomeGroup` managing it.
 This `current` property tells you which Biome is currently active.